Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 Uses:

-- Potting soil will cover everything, such as drainage, retention, and aeration.
+- Potting soil covers everything, including drainage, retention, and aeration.

 - Peat moss will improve moisture retention.